City Guide · Last updated 2 June 2026

 What Is La Linea's Food Market Like?

-The fish section is spectacular.
+The fish section is the highlight.
 Whole tuna being butchered, trays of red prawns, live clams, whatever the boats brought in that morning.
-You can buy fish here and ask the fishmonger to clean and fillet it for you.
-Prices are 30-40% cheaper than the supermarket.
+Prices run significantly below the supermarket, and the fishmongers will clean and fillet for you.

 Frequently Asked Questions